-Over the past few years, I’ve increasingly taken up fly fishing.
-I’m not catching trophy fish up here in Colorado’s San Juan Mountains, but I do love fishing for trout… and I especially love to do so while out on runs.
-Yup, I combine trail running and fly fishing and I’m far from the first to have done so.
-In fact, my very first fly-fishing outing was as part of long trail run in Utah’s Uinta Mountains with Altra’s Brian Beckstead.
+Yes, I combine running and fly fishing, and I’m far from the first to have done so.
+My very first fly-fishing outing was as part of a long trail run in Utah’s Uinta Mountains with Altra’s Brian Beckstead around the same time that run/fish flyathlon events were taking root in Colorado.

-Please keep in mind that I consider myself a novice fly fisher.
-The advice below is meant to help bring someone from no knowledge of to the very basics of fly fishing… or at least point that person in the direction of where to start looking for more info.
-Likewise, many species of fish can be caught fly fishing–be it trout, salmon, bass, pike, or even saltwater fish–with this article skewing toward the small- and moderate-size trout I usually catch.
+Please remember that I consider myself an intermediate fly fisher at best.
+The advice in this article is meant to help bring someone from no knowledge of fly fishing to the very basics of it — or at least point that person in the direction of where to start looking for more info.
+Likewise, many fish species can be caught fly fishing — trout, salmon, bass, pike, sunfish, carp, or even saltwater fish — with this article skewing toward the small- and moderate-size trout I usually catch.

-This article walks you through the basic gear you’ll need to get started with fly fishing, the basic steps of how to go about fly fishing, and how to fly fish responsibly.
+This article walks you through the basic gear you’ll need to get started with fly fishing, how to go about fly fishing, and how to fly fish responsibly.
 I also share my personal gear setup (both the running and fishing sides), what I’ve learned along the way, and some of the side benefits I find the fishing offers me.

 Fundraising, Fun, and Flyathlons